Advancing Whole Student Support Through Improved Mental Health and Wellness

 Background

-Over the next year, the State Higher Education Executive Officers Association (SHEEO) will partner with The Jed Foundation (JED), a leading national nonprofit that protects emotional health and prevents suicide for teens and young adults, to launch a new learning community among state higher education leaders committed to implementing whole student support.
+Throughout 2024, SHEEO is partnering with The Jed Foundation (JED), a leading national nonprofit that protects emotional health and prevents suicide for teens and young adults, to launch a new learning community among state higher education leaders committed to implementing whole student support.
 Five states (Arizona, Louisiana, Oregon, Pennsylvania, and Texas) have been selected for a planning grant of $25,000 to facilitate their participation in the inaugural Student Mental Health and Wellness Learning Community from 2023-2024.
-The learning community will focus on the development and implementation of state- and system-wide policy recommendations.
+The learning community is focused on the development and implementation of state- and system-wide policy recommendations.
 These recommendations will focus on collaborative strategies and innovative solutions aimed at bolstering institutions’ ability to effectively promote and support student mental health, thereby fostering educational success and overall life fulfillment.

 A primary goal will be to mitigate mental health inequities and promote a just design that recognizes historic minoritization and alleviates systemic bias.
 Specifically, the communities will identify strategies that effectively support students of color and students from low-income circumstances who face systemic inequities and experience pronounced disparities in mental health care access.
 Lack of access to good quality mental health care is a significant barrier to educational achievement as it adversely impacts enrollment, re-enrollment, progress, and completion.